Indian Army: First Kashmir War (1947)

 Immediately after independence, tensions between India and Pakistan erupted into the first of three full-scale wars between the two nations over the then princely state of Kashmir.
 The Maharaja of Kashmir wanted to have a standstill position.
 Since Kashmir was a Muslim majority state, Pakistan wanted to make Kashmir a Pakistani territory.
 As a result, Pakistan invaded Kashmir on 22 October 1947, causing Maharaja Hari Singh to look to India, specifically to Lord Mountbatten of Burma, the governor-general, for help.
 He signed the Instrument of Accession to India on 26 October 1947.
 Indian troops were airlifted to Srinagar from dawn on 27 October.
 This contingent included General Thimayya who distinguished himself in the operation and in the years that followed became a Chief of the Indian Army.
 An intense war was waged across the state and former comrades found themselves fighting each other.
 Pakistan suffered significant losses.
 Its forces were stopped on the line formed which is now called the Line of Control (LOC).

 An uneasy peace, sponsored by the UN, returned by the end of 1948, with Indian and Pakistani soldiers facing each other across the Line of Control, which has since divided Indian-held Kashmir from that part held by Pakistan.
 Several UN Security Council resolutions were passed, with Resolution 47 calling for a plebiscite to be held in Kashmir to determine accession to India or Pakistan, only after Pakistan withdrew its army from Kashmir.
 A precondition to the resolution was for Pakistan and India to return to a state of "as was" before the conflict.
 Pakistan would withdraw all tribesmen and Pakistani nationals brought in to fight in Kashmir.
 Pakistan refused to pull back, and there could be no further dialogue on fulfilling the UN resolution.
 Tensions between India and Pakistan, largely over Kashmir, have never been eliminated.

 Annexation of Hyderabad (1948)

 After the partition of India, Hyderabad State, a princely state under the rule of the Nizam of Hyderabad, chose to remain independent.
-The following stand-off between the Government of India and the Nizam ended on 12 September 1948, when India's then Deputy Prime Minister Sardar Vallabhbhai Patel ordered Indian troops to secure Hyderabad State.
+The ensuing stand-off between the Government of India and the Nizam ended on 12 September 1948, when India's then Deputy Prime Minister Sardar Vallabhbhai Patel ordered Indian troops to secure Hyderabad State.
 During five days of fighting, the Indian Army, backed by an Indian Air Force squadron of Hawker Tempest aircraft, routed the Hyderabad State forces.
 Five Indian Army infantry battalions and one armoured squadron were engaged in the operation.
 The following day, Hyderabad was proclaimed part of India.
 Major General Joyanto Nath Chaudhuri, who led the operation, and accepted the surrender of the Nizam's forces on 18 September 1948, was appointed the military governor of Hyderabad, to restore law and order, and served until 1949.